Troubleshooting

 Events must exist in .debugbundle/local/events/.
 Verify:

 ls .debugbundle/local/events/If empty, your SDK or log ingestion hasn't written events yet.
+On a server-local workflow, verify you are checking the same server or mounted volume where the application writes .debugbundle/local/events/.
 See Local Workflow for capture steps.

 debugbundle doctor shows warnings